Foreign Tourists vs. American Tourists: Who Appreciates National Parks More?

-It’s fascinating to compare how different cultures approach and appreciate national parks and that this was even a discussion on Reddit.
+It’s fascinating to compare how different people appreciate national parks and that this was even a discussion online.
 What do you think?
 Do Americans work too hard and not take enough time to enjoy the beautiful outdoors?

 This article was produced and syndicated by The Happiness Function.